-- A. Step 1 Informal Resolution for Complaints.
+A. Step 1 - Informal Resolution for Complaints.

 Within three (3) calendar days after the concern arises, the complaining student must first attempt to resolve their concerns informally with the LCN student, staff, and/ or faculty member who is the subject of the complaint.
 The purpose of addressing concerns, directly and informally, with the individual(s) involved is to achieve resolution by clarifying the perceived problem and to request specific action.
 If the complaining student has already talked to the appropriate faculty or staff member without resolution or is apprehensive about talking to the person involved, the student may contact the Vicky Welge at studentsfirst@lakeviewcol.edu and/or an academic advisor for assistance and support with this step.
-Before proceeding to a formal complaint, the complaining student must demonstrate that they have made a reasonable effort to resolve with the appropriate individual: - 1.
-In the case of non-academic complaints, which include all complaints which do not involve grades, coursework, and course content, the complaining student shall contact the individual listed in the applicable department's section of the Student Handbook. - 2.
-In the case of academic complaints, which include all complaints involving grades, coursework, and course content, the complaining student shall contact the instructor or course coordinator at issue.
+Before proceeding to a formal complaint, the complaining student must demonstrate that they have made a reasonable effort to resolve with the appropriate individual:

+- 1. In the case of non-academic complaints, which include all complaints which do not involve grades, coursework, and course content, the complaining student shall contact the individual listed in the applicable department's section of the Student Handbook. - 2.
+In the case of academic complaints, which include all complaints involving grades, coursework, and course content, the complaining student shall contact the instructor or course coordinator at issue. - 3.
+In the case of any complaint involving another student which does not fall under the Grievance Policy, the complaining student must discuss and attempt to resolve the matter with the other student. - B. Step 2 Formal Complaints.